synappio/dv3-api-examples/php/README.md

-# DV3 RES API example in PHP
+# DV3 REST API example in PHP

 Validate an email address using the realtime API: